shohaibmk/TradePulse/server/README.md

 - **Helmet**: For security by setting various HTTP headers.
 - **CORS**: To handle Cross-Origin Resource Sharing, allowing only specific HTTP methods (GET, POST, PUT, DELETE).
 - **Express.json()**: To parse incoming JSON requests.
+- **Rate Limiter**: To limit the number of requests from a single IP address, preventing abuse.

 ## Routes

-The server currently has the following route:
+The server currently has the following routes:

 - `GET /`: Returns a simple "Hello, World!" message.
-- `GET /health`: Returns OK if server is running.
+- `GET /health`: Returns OK if the server is running.

 ## License